What Drives Leadership Stress — and How to Deal

 - Complete tasks ahead of deadline.

 Each of these behaviors can help to put a stressful task in perspective with your organization’s overall goals.
-Not only can they relieve stress in the moment, but they can also help eliminate future stress before the task is started.
+Not only can they relieve leadership stress in the moment, but they can also help to eliminate future stress, before a task is even started.

 Ready to Take the Next Step?

-Help your people develop resiliency habits that help them to overcome leadership stress and create conditions for peak performance with our online resilience program, The Resilience Advantage.
-The practical, scientific, and application-based approach will allow your leaders to avoid burnout, and instead, burn bright.
+Create conditions for peak performance by helping your people develop resiliency habits to overcome leadership stress.
+Our online resilience program, The Resilience Advantage, offers a practical, scientific, and application-based approach that will allow your leaders to avoid burnout, and instead, burn bright.